title

 Peru

-With the coming of the depression, conflict and repression intensified in Peru as it did elsewhere.
-Before the depression, Peru had been led by military men -- men involved in Peru's war with Chile.
-Peru's president was Augusto Bernadino Leguia, a dictator who was criticized for his compromise with Chile, criticized for the economic depression, for his financial dealings and his harsh rule.
-In 1930, General Luis M. Sánchez Cerro, led a coup against Leguía.
-In elections in 1931, a Leftist coalition, led by a group called the Popular Alliance of Revolutionary Americans (APRA), out-polled Cerro, but the counting was done under Cerro's bayonets, and Cerro became President.
+With the coming of the Depression, conflict and repression intensified also in Peru.
+Before the Depression, Peru had been led by military men – men involved in Peru's war with Chile.
+Peru's president was Augusto Bernadino Leguia, a dictator who was criticized for his compromise with Chile.
+When the Depression came he was blamed for it, criticized for his financial dealings and for his harsh rule.
+In 1930, General Luis M. Sánchez Cerro led a coup against Leguia's eleven-year dictatorship.

 Chile

-In December 1932, quarrels within Chile's military resulted in its putting in power a former Liberal Party president, Arturo Alessandri, now a Conservative.
-Alessandri lasted as president into the mid-thirties, when fighting between socialist and fascist groups resulted in Alessandri asking for dictatorial powers with which to suppress communism.
-In 1936, Ibáńez, back from Argentina, tried to seize power with the help of fascists, but the coup failed.
+In December 1932 quarrels within Chile's military resulted in its putting in power a former Liberal Party president, Arturo Alessandri, now a Conservative.
+In the mid-thirties fighting broke out between socialist and fascist groups, and Alessandri asked for dictatorial powers with which to suppress communism.
+In 1936, Ibáñez, back from Argentina, tried to seize power with the help of fascists, but the coup failed.
 In preparation for elections scheduled for 1938, Alessandri's government banned fascist mass meetings and parades.
 The fascists responded by trying to seize buildings near the presidential palace, but the rising was easily crushed, and the fascist leader, J. González von Marées, received a twenty-year prison sentence.
+Alessandri remained in power to the end of 1938.
+He was succeeded as president by Pedro Aguirre Cerda, a popularly elected member of the center-left anti-clerical Radical Party.

 Colombia

-In Colombia it was the conservatives who were in office when the depression hit, and with the depression the public voted a conservative president out of office and elected in his place as a member of the Liberal Party: Enrique Olaya Herrera.
-Another Liberal, Alfonso López Pumarejo, was elected President in 1934.
-Pumarejo established, constitutional reforms, the eight-hour workday and the right of labor to strike.
-And Colombia's Liberal Party was to hold power until 1946.
+In Colombia it was the conservatives who were in office when the Depression hit.
+The public voted President Miguel Abadía Méndez out of office and elected in his place a member of the Liberal Party, Enrique Olaya Herrera.
+Another Liberal, Alfonso López Pumarejo, was elected president in 1934.
+He established constitutional reforms, the eight-hour workday and the right of labor to strike.
+The Liberal Party was to hold power until 1946.

 Venezuela

 In Venezuela the Depression caught the dictator Juan Vicente Gómez in office.
-Gómez had been in power since 1908.
-He had amassed a fortune.
-He used spies and torture, and he had put dissidents into dungeons.
+Gómez had been in power since 1908 and had amassed a fortune.
+He used spies and torture, and he put dissidents into dungeons.
 But he had been careful not to neglect bestowing favor to the military, upon whose support his power rested.
-Gómez died in 1935, and pent up resentment against him and his rule resulted in people sacking and burning the homes of the Gómez family and his henchmen.
-General Eleázar López Contreras succeeded Gómez, and he promoted public works as relief from the depression.
+Gómez died in 1935, and pent-up resentment against him and his rule resulted in people sacking and burning the homes of the Gómez family and his henchmen.
+General Eleazar López Contreras succeeded Gómez, and he promoted public works as relief.
 Civil liberties for a time were respected, but López Contreras responded to strikes and disorders by repressive measures against what his regime labeled as agitation by communists and anarchists.

 Bolivia and Paraguay

-Bolivia and Paraguay had been too busy warring with each other over territory and oil to be impacted politically by the depression.
-The fighting ended in 1936.
-And that year in Paraguay, Colonel Rafael Franco took over the presidency.
-He intended to establish a fascist regime modeled after Italy.
-Paraguay's army overthrew him a year later and re-established civilian rule, giving power to Félix Paiva, a university president.
+Bolivia and Paraguay had been too busy warring with each other over territory and oil to be impacted politically by the Depression.
+Their fighting ended in 1936, and that year in Paraguay Colonel Rafael Franco took over the presidency.
+He intended to establish a fascist regime modeled after Mussolini's Italy.
+Paraguay's army overthrew him a year later and re-established civilian rule, giving power to Felix Paiva, a university president.
 The formal settlement between Bolivia and Paraguay came in 1938, while in Bolivia a 34 year-old Lieutenant Colonel, Germán Busch, became president under a new constitution.
 In 1939, Busch died mysteriously.
 It was said that he had committed suicide, but his backers believed he had been murdered, and they began a new movement in Bolivia called the Movement of National Revolution (MNR).